mpdf/mpdf.github.io/reference/mpdf-functions/overwrite.md

 [, string <span class="parameter">$file_out</span>
 ]])

-Using the class extension mPDFI, an existing PDF file can be overwritten, replacing specified text with alternatives.
+Using the class mPDF, after enabling with `SetImportUse`, an existing PDF file can be overwritten, replacing specified text with alternatives.
 For example you may have created a long complex PDF file, and you wish to produce copies with an individual number on each copy without having to re-generate the whole document each time.